Rule 3: You’ve come a long way, baby

 You can see that NRA’s first rule is essentially Rule 2 of the Four Universal Caveats.
 NRA’s second rule is what most schools number as Rule 3.
 NRA’s third rule, about separating guns and ammunition, is fine for recreational shooting and long term storage.
 It can be confusing if your firearm is on alert status.

-I took my first NRA instructor course (Law Enforcement Submachine Gun Instructor Development School) in 1991, and I’m proud to be a currently NRA certified civilian Pistol, Rifle, and Shotgun instructor.
-The NRA has done more than just about any other organization to promote firearms safety and teach military, law enforcement, and civilians how to use firearms efficiently.
+I took my first NRA instructor course (Law Enforcement Submachine Gun Instructor Development School) in 1991, and I’m proud to be a currently NRA-certified civilian Pistol, Rifle, and Shotgun instructor.
+The NRA has done more than just about any other organization to promote firearms safety and to teach military, law enforcement, and civilians how to use firearms efficiently.

-The NRA also jealously defends the right of US citizens and lawful permanent residents to keep and bear arms.
+The NRA also jealously defends the right of US citizens and lawful permanent residents to keep and bear arms–a right, if you are reading this, you probably wish to avail yourself of.
 I’ve never understood why some people who hate the NRA love the ACLU, and vice-versa.
 Both organizations have the noble intent of protecting civil liberties enshrined in our Constitution’s Bill of Rights.

-But I prefer all Four of the Universal Caveats over the NRA’s third rule.
+I prefer all Four of the Universal Caveats over the NRA’s third rule.
+Here’s why.

 “Unloaded” guns